 Nationality: South African

-Masana is Research Manager at the Centre for the Study of Violence and Reconciliation.
-At the Centre, she oversees a 12-country project exploring transitional justice in the continent, an in-depth analysis on innovations in peace-building in South Africa, and an exploration of social contracting in the post-Apartheid era.
-Masana works with a diverse multi-disciplinary team of researchers on issues of urban, collective, state and interpersonal violence as well as looking at the processes of horizontal and vertical reconciliation and sustainable peace in society.
-She also serves on the Steering Committee for the national Department of Social Development’s Integrated Social Crime Prevention Strategy.
+She was formerly Research Manager at the Centre for the Study of Violence and Reconciliation, where she oversaw a 12-country project exploring transitional justice in the continent, an in-depth analysis on innovations in peace-building in South Africa, and an exploration of social contracting in the post-Apartheid era.
+She worked with a diverse multi-disciplinary team of researchers on issues of urban, collective, state and interpersonal violence as well as looking at the processes of horizontal and vertical reconciliation and sustainable peace in society.
+Masana also served on the Steering Committee for the national Department of Social Development’s Integrated Social Crime Prevention Strategy.

-She has worked at the Robert F Kennedy Centre for Justice and Human Rights in Washington D.C., the Poverty and Inequality Initiative (UCT) as a senior researcher and as the first Machel-Mandela Fellow at The Brenthurst Foundation in Johannesburg, where she has been involved in multi-country studies on economic development, international relations, studies in development practices and conflict analysis.
+She has worked at the Robert F Kennedy Centre for Justice and Human Rights in Washington D.C., the Poverty and Inequality Initiative (UCT) as a senior researcher, and as the first Machel-Mandela Fellow at The Brenthurst Foundation in Johannesburg, where she was involved in multi-country studies on economic development, international relations, studies in development practices and conflict analysis.